Seth-Lamancusa/equipment_rental/README.md

 # equipment-rental

 This repository contains the Equipment Rental Company Database project for CSE 3241 (Section 140-36285).
 All SQL is written for implementation in SQLite.
+Project completed by Connor Burke, Luke Alzapiedi, Paul Miller, and I.

 The database documents operations for a company that rents out useful equipment for family and community projects  (e.g. house renovations/fixes, plumbing, painting, watering systems, gardening, electrical systems, siding and windows, roof, computer and internet devices, sensors and controllers, etc).
 The equipment rented is delivered and picked up by a drone.
 The company has a drone fleet to perform the delivery service to members and warehouses to store equipment.